HydrefLab/laravel-adr/README.md

 ### Content negotiation

-One of the additional responsibilities of the responder might be content negotiation, i.e. preparing response in the format that suits the client best.
-This is usually done based on `Accept` header in the HTTP request.
+One of the additional responsibilities of the responder might be content negotiation.

 Small handy mechanism was added to handle content negotiation in an easy way.
-It is required for responder to extend `HydrefLab\Laravel\ADR\Responder\Responder` abstract class.
+It is required for the responder to extend `HydrefLab\Laravel\ADR\Responder\Responder` abstract class.
 This class adds/uses functionality for determining the response's format as well as provide two default methods for building most popular response types: html and json.

 `HydrefLab\Laravel\ADR\Responder\Responder` class contains mapping between required format by the client and method that should be called depending on that format.
 Of course, map as well as response creation methods are fully customizable.

 ## Action-Responder binding

 Action and responder are two connected pieces.
 To bind those two together, simple auto-resolving mechanism was introduced.

 ### Auto-resolving

 As mentioned, any action class should return either responder or response (ideally produced by a responder).
 To simplify that, `responder` helper method was added.
 However, there is no configuration that will bind action and responder together.
 For that, simple auto-resolving mechanism is used.

-This package adds two default responder resolvers:
+Package adds two default responder's class name resolvers:
 * first is based on action's class property `$responderClass`,
 * second is based on action's class name.

-During responder auto-resolving, responder class name is guessed based on corresponding action class name.
+During responder auto-resolving, responder's class name is guessed based on corresponding action's class name.
 First, we scan action class for `$responderClass` property.
-It action class does not have that property or its value is null, then second resolver is called - action class name is transformed into responder class name (thanks to the used convention).
+It action class does not have that property or its value is null, then second resolver is called - action's class name is transformed into responder's class name (thanks to the used convention).
+Having responder's class name, its instance is created.

 ### Extensions

-If presented responder resolvers don't suit developer's need, there is a possibility to add new resolvers.
+If default responder's class name resolvers don't suit developer's need, there is a possibility to add new resolvers.

 It is possible by calling `ResponderResolver::extend()` method in any of your application service providers:
 ```php